doctor

 Related

-- Getting Started — full installation walkthrough
+- Getting Started β full installation walkthrough

-- install-hook — install the pre-commit hook
+- install-hooks β install the pre-commit and pre-push hooks